Georgetown’s Berkley Center for Religion, Peace, and World Affairs Celebrates Tenth Anniversary

-Former secretary of state Madeleine Albright delivered the keynote anniversary address on the role of religion in international affairs on April 7.
-Other anniversary events included a conversation on globalization, religion, and the secular; a symposium on religion and climate change featuring U.S. Secretary of Energy Ernest Moniz; and panel discussions on radicals, religion, and peace.
+As part of the center’s anniversary celebrations, former secretary of state Madeleine Albright delivered the keynote anniversary address on the role of religion in international affairs on April 7.
+Other events included a conversation on globalization, religion, and the secular, a symposium on religion and climate change featuring U.S. Secretary of Energy Ernest Moniz, and panel discussions on radicals, religion, and peace.

 Albright Headlines Anniversary Events

 Madeleine Albright, the Michael and Virginia Mortara Distinguished Professor of Diplomacy at Georgetown, addressed the role of religion as a source of conflict as well as a resource for cooperation and reconciliation during her remarks in Gaston Hall.